zhiqwang/yolort/README.md

   pip install -e .
   ```

-- To read a source image and detect its objects run 🔥
+- To read a source image(s) and detect its objects 🔥

   ```python
   from yolort.models import yolov5s